Expertise

 Feedback: Key to Improvement and Success

-Consolidation is the stage where learning becomes sustainable, integrating deeply into memory.
-This process is based in particular on The effect of spaced repetition.
+Consolidation is the stage where learning becomes sustainable, deeply ingrained in the learner's memory.
+This process is based in particular on the effect of spaced repetition.
 These elements play a crucial role in transforming a temporary understanding into a lasting skill.

 A common example of this importance is the following: an employee is taking online training on a new tool.
 If this training does not include regular reactivation of concepts (via exercises, reminders or quizzes), he may forget up to 80% of the content after a few weeks.
 On the other hand, by spacing out reminders over time, it is possible to significantly improve retention.